EMule

-Development was later restarted by the community as eMule Community; the latest stable version is 0.60d.
+Development was later restarted by the community as eMule Community.

 History

 The eMule project was started on May 13, 2002 by Hendrik Breitkreuz (also known as Merkur) who was dissatisfied with the original eDonkey2000 client.
 Over time more developers joined the effort.
 The source was first released at version 0.02 and published on SourceForge on July 6, 2002.

 eMule was first released as a binary on August 4, 2002 at version 0.05a.
 The 'Credit System' was implemented for the first time on September 14, 2002 in version 0.19a.
 The eMule project website started up on December 8, 2002.

-Current versions (v0.40+) of eMule have added support for the Kad network.
+Versions v0.40+ of eMule added support for the Kad network.
 This network has an implementation of the Kademlia protocol, which does not rely on central servers as the eDonkey network does, but is an implementation of a distributed hash table.

-Also added in recent versions were the ability to search using unicode, allowing for searches for files in non-Latin alphabets, and the ability to search servers for files with complete sources of unfinished files on the eDonkey network.
+Also added was the ability to search using unicode, allowing for searches for files in non-Latin alphabets, and the ability to search servers for files with complete sources of unfinished files on the eDonkey network.

-In new versions, a "Bad source list" was added.
+A "Bad source list" was added.
 The application adds an IP address to this list after one unsuccessful connection.
 After adding an IP to the "Bad source list", the application treats this IP as a "dead" IP.
 Unavailable IPs are banned for a time period from 15 to 45 minutes.
-Some users have complained that it leads to a loss of active sources and subsequently slows download speed.

-Other recent additions include: the ability to run eMule from a user account with limited privileges (thus enhancing security), and Intelligent Corruption Handling (so that a corrupted chunk does not need to be re-downloaded entirely).
+Other additions include: the ability to run eMule from a user account with limited privileges (thus enhancing security), and AICH (so that a corrupted chunk does not need to be re-downloaded entirely).

 The 0.46b version added the creation and management of "eMule collection" files, which contain a set of links to files intended to be downloaded as a set.

 From 2007, many ISPs have used bandwidth throttling for usual P2P ports, resulting in slow performances.
 The 0.47b version adds protocol obfuscation and eMule will automatically select two port numbers at random in the startup wizard.